 Since some of the most delicious things on Earth are fermented — beer, chocolate, sourdough bread, yogurt, the list goes on and on — it should perhaps come as no surprise that fermentation has a tasty role to play in coffee production as well.
-While the coffee fermentation process won't get you buzzed and doesn't add any fizz to your morning brew, it can be both an important step for producers and a palate-pleasing one for you and me: a win-win situation.
+While the fermented coffee won't get you buzzed and doesn't add any fizz to your morning brew, the process can be both an important step for producers and a palate-pleasing one for you and me: a win-win situation.

 Today, we're going to take a look at how fermentation fits into the coffee-making process, explore some of the techniques and technologies that producers use to control it, and even peruse a few options from your favorite roasters, so you can taste the impact that experimentation has from bean to bean.

 In general terms, fermentation is the result of yeast and bacteria metabolizing and converting sugars and other compounds in organic material in order to create fuel for themselves and their little microscopic bodies.
 What's left behind from their feeding frenzy are a host of by-products, like acids and ethanol, which are what give fermented foods their character and taste; the process itself also can create a change in structure or texture—turning crisp cabbage into soft kimchi for example.

 Yeasts and bacteria live on almost every surface, so there's not generally any need to introduce them or inoculate whatever it is you're trying to ferment.
 However, it is possible to curate the microorganisms involved, as certain strains can produce different results, such as higher fruity acids.